morinim/documents/sysadmin/slackware/manage_updates.md

 Over time, however, they also revealed typical weaknesses of "quick" shell code: fragile assumptions, temporary files, no safety net and a growing risk when running as root.

-This tutorial retraces the evolution from those initial scripts to a single, clear and safe maintenance tool.
+This document retraces the evolution from those initial scripts to a single, clear and safe maintenance tool.
 It also highlights the Bash features (and traps) encountered along the way.

 ## The starting point